conjee/conjee.github.io/_pages/tunnel.md

 ## Clients

 `Shadowsocks` is a protocol.
 You need a client software to use this service.
-Configuration above just tells the client how to connect to the proxy server I set up.
+The configuration above just tells the client how to connect to the proxy server I set up.

 You can find information of clients for various devices (PCs, Macs, smartphones, etc.) on [this page](https://shadowsocks.org/en/download/clients.html).

-Unfortunately, even the official websites and download links of these client software may be inaccessible in censored areas.
+Unfortunately, even the official websites and download links of this client software may be inaccessible in censored areas.

 Here are backup download links for some clients: